tikzit/vstikzit/README.md

 TikZiT for VS Code is not yet available on the VS Code marketplace, however it is still easy to install via VSIX file.

-Download the latest `.vsix` file from the [releases page](https://github.com/tikzit/vstikzit/releases).
+Download the latest `.vsix` file from the [releases page](https://github.com/tikzit/vstikzit/releases) by expanding the "Assets" section and clicking on `vstikzit-X.Y.Z.vsix`.
 Then, in VS Code, open the command palette (Ctrl+Shift+P or Cmd+Shift+P) and select "Extensions: Install from VSIX...".
 Select the downloaded file and follow the prompts to install the extension.

 ## Usage